Getting More Out of CRM Reporting for Schools

 It can take some time and practice to be able to create really effective custom reports, but considering what your school needs to measure will provide you with a good starting point.
 In the next couple of sections, we’ll look at some of the most universally useful CRM reports for schools.

-Tracking Your Follow-Up Activities in CRM for Student Recruitment
+Tracking Your Follow-Up Activities in CRM for Schools

 Example: This Call Outcomes report created in Mautic displays phone call volumes and their outcomes.

 CRM will also allow you to easily measure your team’s productivity.
-The Productivity Report in HubSpot is a good example of one which will give you a good general overview of the progress your admissions staff are making.
-Each of the metrics has a ‘quick view’ option which allows you to drill down further into specific activities:
+The Admissions Activity Report in Mautic is a good example of one which will give you a good general overview of how much your staff are getting done over a given period:

+A report like this can provide an illuminating snapshot of the overall effectiveness of your school’s enrollment funnel.
 Tracking metrics like this in a CRM will help you pinpoint areas your team needs to improve, allocate your workload more evenly, and identify where you may be lacking in resources.
-It can also help you to assess which follow-up channels are getting the best response from your prospective student base, so that you tailor your workflows to maximize your chances of success.
+It can also help you to assess which follow-up channels are getting the best response from your prospective student base, so that you can tailor your workflows to maximize your chances of success.

-Using CRM to Establish the ROI of Your Digital Marketing Campaigns
+Using CRM Reporting to Establish Your Digital Marketing ROI

 Another important element of CRM reporting is marketing analytics.
 While some CRMs are purely designed to track sales progress, many now include a vast array of marketing automation features such as email automation, form creation, and lead scoring.
 In addition, a number of CRMs have the functionality to track website engagement and social media interactions, and can even match existing contacts to their social media profiles or IP addresses to gather data about further engagement.